-I am also passionate about improving public understanding of science and engagement with science through better science communication.
-In 2014, during my PhD, my partner and I co-founded Science in the Pub Adelaide (SciPubAdelaide.org.au) and, since moving to Hobart in 2015, Science in the Pub Tasmania (SciPubTas.org.au).
-These two ongoing, non-profit organizations each bring a panel of 3 engaging, knowledgeable scientists into a pub to explain, to discuss a scientific topic with each other and the attendees.
-We average ~80-100 audience members each month, have acquired grants and sponsorship to provide free hot nibbles for the audience and free drinks for the panel and we conduct a raffle each month to make the events self-sustaining.
+I am passionate about improving public understanding of and engagement with science through better science communication.
+In 2014, during my PhD, my partner Dr Andy Flies and I co-founded Science in the Pub Adelaide (SciPubAdelaide.org.au) and, since moving to Hobart in 2015, Science in the Pub Tasmania (SciPubTas.org.au).
+These two ongoing, non-profit organizations each bring a panel of 3 engaging, knowledgeable scientists into a pub to discuss a scientific topic with each other and the attendees.
+We average ~50-75 audience members at each monthly event.
+We have acquired grants and sponsorship to provide free hot nibbles for the audience and free drinks for the panel and we conduct a raffle each month to make the events self-sustaining.
 This initiative has led to spin-off events including Science in the Park and Science in the Dark and the fellowship program that I founded and run called Inspiring Women in STEMM.
 My dedication to science communication and engagement has been acknowledged by several awards including being named the 2017 STEM Communicator of the Year for Tasmania, and the Tall Poppy of Tasmania 2018.